-The arbitrary i. e. freely definable function offers the user a wider scope.
-There are 99 sequence points available for use on either current (I) or voltage (U) while having the same set of parameters which can be arbitrarily configured, so that a complex function process can be built up.
-Any number of points can run one after another in a block, freely defined from point x to y, and this block can then be repeated 1 to 999 times or endlessly.
-A point or block can only be applied to current or voltage, thus a mix of assignment to current I or voltage U is not possible.
+The arbitrary (freely definable) function or function generator offers the user a wider scope of options.
+There are 99 curve segments (here: sequence points) available for use on either current (I) or voltage (U), all of which have the same set of parameters but can be differently configured, so that a complex function curve can be "constructed".
+An arbitrary number out of the 99 sequence points can run in a sequence point block and this block can then be repeated up to 999 times or infinitely.
+Since the function must be assigned to either current or voltage, mix assignments of sequence point to both is not possible.

-The arbitrary curve can overlay a linear progression (DC) with a sine curve (AC), whose amplitude and frequency are shaped between start and end of a sequence point.
-If start frequency (fs) and end frequency (fe) are set to 0 Hz then the AC part has no impact and only the DC part is effective.
-Each sequence point is allocated a sequence point time in which the AC/DC curve will be generated.
+The arbitrary curve can overlay a linear progression (DC) with a sine curve (AC) whose amplitude and frequency is shaped between start and end.
+When both, start frequency and end frequency, are 0 Hz the AC overlay has no impact and only the DC part is effective.
+Each sequence point is allocated a sequence point time in which the AC/DC curve from start to end will be generated.